Copper hydride: Applications in organic synthesis

 Phosphine- and NHC-copper hydride species have been developed as reagents in organic synthesis, albeit of limited use.
-Most widely used is [(Ph_{3}P)CuH]_{6} (Stryker's reagent) for the reduction of α,β-unsaturated carbonyl compounds.
-H_{2} (at least 80 psi) and hydrosilanes can be used as the terminal reductant, allowing a catalytic amount of [(Ph_{3}P)CuH]_{6} to be used for conjugate reduction reactions.
+Most widely used is [(Ph3P)CuH]6 (Stryker's reagent) for the reduction of α,β-unsaturated carbonyl compounds.
+H2 (at least 80 psi) and hydrosilanes can be used as the terminal reductant, allowing a catalytic amount of [(Ph3P)CuH]6 to be used for conjugate reduction reactions.

 Chiral phosphine-copper complexes catalyze hydrosilation of ketones and esters with low enantioselectivities.
-An enantioselective (80 to 92% ee) reduction of prochiral α,β-unsaturated esters uses Tol-BINAP complexes of copper in the presence of PMHS as the reductant.
-Subsequently, conditions have been developed for the CuH-catalyzed hydrosilylation of ketones and imines proceeding with excellent levels of chemo- and enantioselectivity.
+An enantioselective (80 to 92% ee) reduction of prochiral α,β-unsaturated esters uses Tol-BINAP complexes of copper in the presence of PMHS as the reductant.Subsequently, conditions have been developed for the CuH-catalyzed hydrosilylation of ketones and imines proceeding with excellent levels of chemo- and enantioselectivity.

 The reactivity of L_{n}CuH species with weakly activated (e.g. styrenes, dienes) and unactivated alkenes (e.g. α-olefins) and alkynes has been recognized and has served as the basis for several copper-catalyzed formal hydrofunctionalization reactions.

+Reactions

+CuH generally behaves as a source of H-.
+For instance, in the double displacement reaction of CuH with hydrochloric acid: